TomatOrg/TomatBoot/README.md

     * command line options
     * RSDP

+## Requirements
+* make
+* clang-8
+* qemu (for running)

 ## Building

-You will need
-* clang
-* qemu (for running)

-All output binaries will be located in `bin`, all intermidiate files will be located in `build`
+### From another project

-To build the main bootloader simply run `make` and you should get the build EFI file in the `bin` folder
+To build in another project you can simply include the `kretlim-uefi-boot.mk` file in your project and call `kretlim-uefi-boot` as a target, there is also `kretlim-uefi-boot-clean` for cleaning the build stuff, this will create an `BOOTX64.EFI` file in the bin folder

-To run in qemu you can use `make qemu`, this will create an `image` folder where it will put everything it needs and run qemu.
-This will also build the shutdown module.
+### Testing in qemu
+Simply run `make qemu` and this should build everything to run in qemu, if you want just the image you can run `make image` or just `make`